exaile/exaile-testimg/README.md

 exaile-testimg
 ==============

-Simple docker image used for testing Exaile on Travis-CI
+Simple docker images used for testing Exaile on Travis-CI